alces-software/metalware/docs/design/05-asset-layout.md

 assets from them.
 The [`-l`, `--layout`] flag needs to be added to the `metal asset add` command.
 This will tell the command to add a new asset from the `layout`.
 As each `layout` has a type, this will be the type of the asset.
+This may not be required if `types` and `layouts` have unique names.

 ### Generation of Sub Assets

 The `^name` notation in the `layouts` is going to be slightly different then `assets`.
-In the assets, `^name` denotes an asset that is to be referenced to.
+In the assets, `^name` denotes a link to another asset.
 In the layouts, the notation going to be:
 `type_or_layout_name^base_asset_name`.

-Once the asset has been edited, it parse the document for the above notation.
-This notation tells metalware to create an asset of type:
+Once the asset (from a layout) has been edited, the `yaml` is parsed for the above notation.
+This notation tells metalware to create an asset of type: `type_or_layout_name`.
-`type_or_layout_name`.
 Asset layouts and types have unique names, it is possible to tell which one should be used.

-Then the `base_asset_name` tells metalware how to construct to translate the asset name.
+Then the `base_asset_name` tells metalware how to construct the translated asset name.
 As layouts are going to be used multiple times, they can not all use the same name.
 Thus the syntax for the sub asset name will be: `#{parent_asset_name}_#{base_asset_name}`.